ymunemasa/data-tutorials/tutorials/hortonworks/a-lap-around-spark/tutorial.md

 ## A Lap Around Spark with HDP

-This Apache Spark 1.6 with HDP 2.4 guide walks you through many of the newer features of Apache Spark 1.6 on YARN.
+This Apache Spark with Hortonworks Data Platform (HDP) guide walks you through many of the newer features of Spark 1.6 on YARN.

-Hortonworks recently announced General Availability (GA) of Spark 1.6 on the HDP platform.
-Apache Spark is a fast moving community and Hortonworks plans frequent releases to allow evaluation and production use of the latest capabilities of Apache Spark on HDP for our customers.

 With YARN, Hadoop can now support many types of data and application workloads; Spark on YARN becomes yet another workload running against the same set of hardware resources.

 This guide describes how to:

 * Run Spark on YARN and run the canonical Spark examples: SparkPi and Wordcount.
-*   Run Spark 1.6 on HDP 2.4
+* Run Spark 1.6 on HDP 2.3.
-*   Use Spark DataFrame API
+* Use the Spark DataFrame API.
-*   Work with a built-in UDF, collect_list, a key feature of Hive.
-This release provides support for Hive 1.2.1 and instructions on how to call this UDF from Spark shell.
+* Read/write data from Hive.
-*   Use SparkSQL thrift JDBC/ODBC Server.
+* Use SparkSQL Thrift Server for JDBC/ODBC access.
-*   View history of finished jobs with Spark Job History.
 * Use ORC files with Spark, with examples.
+* Use SparkR.
+* Use the DataSet API.

 When you are ready to go beyond these tasks, checkout the [Apache Spark Machine Learning Library (MLlib) Guide](http://spark.apache.org/docs/latest/mllib-guide.html).